UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 ## 10.3.
 Validation and resolver summaries

-For each section, schema validation and variable resolution generate artefacts under a `ValidationSummary` directory.
+For each section, schema validation and variable resolution generate artefacts under a `ValidationSummary` directory at the end of each section's ETL.

 - Root directory (per round): `validation/`